nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

 The genomes input is provided to the `ProkFunFind` program through a tab separated two column table that includes the genome file prefixes and the paths to the genome directories.
-This table should be provided throuygh the `--gtab` argument:
+This table should be provided through the `--gtab` argument:

 .. code-block::